“I better put it in low gear,” Coen concluded.

 What is True Luxury?

-We live the lives we want to and to the fullest.
-Here that means hiking when the weather is beautiful and the sun comes out; to return to the car for a cup of coffee or tea when the first drops of raining start to hit us, only to go for a second hike when sun rays warm up the Land Cruiser as well as us.
+We live the lives we want to, to the fullest.
+Here that means hiking when the weather is beautiful and the sun comes out and returning to the car for a cup of coffee or tea when the first drops of raining start to hit us, only to go for a second hike when sun rays warm up the Land Cruiser and ourselves once more

 By the end of the afternoon the sunlight was soft yet intense.
 Extraordinary.
 The colors of the grass changed constantly.
 One tussock of grass could change from green, yellow, grey, silver, to gold within minutes and among the grass grew a multitude of other plants and flowers.